 Several of Cuddy's pups have titles or are well on their way to titles in Conformation, Agility, Rally, Obedience, Nose Work, Tracking, and Dock Diving.
-Several other of her young pups are training in field and hunt test, as gun dogs, in obedience and agility, and conformation.
+Several others are training for field and hunt test, as gun dogs, in obedience and agility, and conformation.
 These are beautiful, correct, intelligent and versatile dogs.
-One Sport x Libby pup living in Canada has produced well, and Gordie, the CH from the repeat Sport x Libby breeding, is now siring litters.
-I look forward to seeing those pups mature.
-I do the majority of the handling for my personal dogs myself, and have gotten one of Cuddy's pups that I co-own 2/3 of the way to her championship.
+One Sport x Libby pup living in Canada has produced well, and Gordie, the GCH from the repeat Sport x Libby breeding, is now siring litters.
+A couple of his pups are being shown, and I look forward to seeing all his pups mature.
+I do the majority of the handling for my personal dogs and have getting one of Cuddy's pups that I co-own 2/3 of the way to her championship and putting points and rally titles on others.
 I train and handle my dogs for their rally trials.